 A playpen is a group of small metal or plastic gates that you can arrange in a circle in your desired space.
 If you’re leaving your pet or keeping her enclosed for a long time, your pen should be spacious enough to add her food and water, as well as a bed or someplace comfy to rest.
 This may seem like it will require a lot of space, but many playpens come with removable pieces and can be resized as your puppy grows.
 Most playpens are easy to fold up and carry, too, so your puppy can hang out wherever you do.

-One disadvantage to using a playpen is that it leaves enough room for your dog to relieve herself if she needs to.
-This is why potty training your pup is so, so important — for her health and yours!
+One disadvantage to using a playpen is that it leaves enough room for your dog to relieve herself if they need to.
+This is why potty training your pup is so, so important — for their health and your sanity.

 Teaching your puppy how to tolerate, and hopefully enjoy, both a crate and a pen is sure to help you down the road.
-You’ll know your fur baby is safe and comfortable when using the playpen, and she’ll know she can go to the crate when she’s tired or needs a break.
+You’ll know your fur baby is safe and comfortable when using the playpen, and they’ll know they can go to the crate when they’re tired or need a break.
 Just as each room in a house has its purpose, so do crates and playpens.

 Although crates and playpens serve slightly different purposes, both are highly effective in raising an obedient, happy puppy.
-There are benefits and drawbacks to both cages and pens, and surely not all dogs will react perfectly to both — or even either!
+There are benefits and drawbacks to both cages and pens and surely not all dogs will react perfectly to both — or even either.
 Be patient with your puppy through this super-important time in development and learning.
-She’ll adapt as she becomes familiar with her enclosure, but you can always help her out with some TLC and a couple of treats.
+They’ll adapt as they become familiar with her enclosure, but you can always help her out with some TLC and a couple of treats.